eoweed/election-analysis/README.md

 # election-analysis
-## Analyze election results provided by the Colorado Board of Elections.
+## Analysis of election results provided by the Colorado Board of Elections.
 #
 #
 ### Overview of Election Audit: